🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Countermeasures:

-2. Activated carbon treatment of anode (impurity removal)
+2. Activated carbon treatment of the anode (impurity removal)

-4. Strengthen sample pretreatment (degreasing → pickling → pure water rinse)
+4. Strengthen sample pre-treatment (degreasing → acid pickling → pure water rinse)

-• Decrease in current efficiency (due to side reactions)
+• Reduced current efficiency (due to side reactions)

 • Insufficient metal ion concentration